Lost Dutchman State Park

 I know what you’re thinking: What about the creepy-crawlies?
 What about the prickly plants hidden from sight?
 What about the risk of losing the trail?

 Locals who know their favorite trails like the backs of their hands don’t fret over such fears.
-But if you’re not an experienced local hiker, you can rely upon one: The Maricopa County Parks and Recreation Department offers ranger-guided moonlight hikes at several of its parks across the Valley.
+But if you’re not an experienced local hiker, you can rely upon one: The Maricopa County Parks and Recreation Department offers ranger-guided moonlight hikes at several of its parks across the metro area.

 My first evening hike was at Cave Creek Regional Park.
 The desert air had cooled from its daytime high, and twilight was giving way to night—a transition my friend Barb calls “betwixt and between.”
 Goosebumps rose on my arms; I was glad I was wearing long pants and long sleeves.